metamn/beat/code/pages/clojure/clojure.md

 The idea was simple.
 Take your time, go greenfield, play with theory and technology, learn common practice, come up with something extraordinary &mdash; then compare the findings, the result with the styleguide created five years ago.
 Just to sense and aknowledge the progress the web made in half a decade.

 I was confident.
-The results will be good &mdash; better technology and more experience.
+The results will be good &mdash; with better technology and more experience.

 ## The first three months